elecfreaks/learn-en/microbitKit/Ring_bit_Car_Kit/ring_bit_car_case_06.md

 ### Step 2
 ---
 - Snap the `on start` block from the Basic.
-Set Neopixel with 24 leds in RGB format for colorful light and show rainbow from 1 to 360.
+Set RainbowLED with 24 leds in RGB format for colorful light and show rainbow from 1 to 360.
 Then, initialize the P1 port to left wheel and the P2 port to right wheel.

 ![](./images/R1Fowaz.png)